jolyon129/introml_labs/README.md

 # introml_labs

-This repo recores my answer to the labs from ECEGY-6143 Intro to Machine Learningm, [introml](https://github.com/sdrangan/introml).
+This repo records my answer to the labs from ECEGY-6143 Intro to Machine Learningm, and programming question from CSGY-6923 [introml](https://github.com/sdrangan/introml).